 Sometimes being in a leadership position means stepping back and looking at the big picture.
 Having this kind of vision is part of being an effective manager.
 However, it is precisely because this vision is so necessary that we have to make a conscious effort not to get stuck in it, and so lose sight of the real people involved.
+A strong platform for leadership is built on a thousand small decisions and interactions; effective relationships, not just big ideas.

 God has a vision for His creation, too—but He also cares about every root, branch, and bird.
 Sometimes we have to remember to do the same, in our work and in our lives.